 Click here to read more articles about Hot Water

-This article originally appeared in the May/June 2002
+A version of this article appears in the May/June 2002

 issue of Home Energy Magazine.

 May 01, 2002